 The selfie camera though puts in an excellent performance – so if that’s something you see yourself shooting a lot of (and why not!) then it could be worth considering for that alone.

-As well as being available at a low price on the second hand market, you can also pick up the Oppo Reno 8 Pro brand new for a pretty good £385, too.
-Alternatively, you might be able to find newer models such as the Oppo Reno 11 Pro, or the Oppo Find X5 Pro at around the £380 mark second-hand too, which is worth looking out for – especially the latter which we found to be very impressive.
+Alternatively, you might be able to find newer models at a similar price, such as the Oppo Reno 11 Pro, or the Oppo Find X5 Pro at around the £250 mark second-hand too, which is worth looking out for – especially the latter which we found to be very impressive.

 Read our full Oppo Reno 8 Pro review.